Chart Color Schemes

 The educational profile of Sydenham exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has university qualification rates of 26.6%, significantly lower than the Greater Melbourne average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 18.5%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 31.2% of residents aged 15+ holding them - advanced diplomas at 11.7% and certificates at 19.5%.
+The area's university qualification rate is 26.6%, significantly lower than Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most common at 18.5%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 31.2% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (19.5%).
+Educational participation is high, with 29.4% of residents currently enrolled in formal education, comprising 8.2% in primary, 7.9% in secondary, and 5.9% in tertiary education.

 Frequently Asked Questions - Education